Extreme deconvolution: Inferring complete distribution functions from noisy, heterogeneous and incomplete observations: Fitting mixtures with heterogeneous, noisy data using an EM algorithm

 We will now show how we can use the EM methodology to find straightforward update steps that maximize the full data likelihood of the model.
-Then we will prove that these updates also maximize the likelihood of the model given the noisy observations.
+In Appendix \ref{sec:convergenceproof} we prove that these updates also maximize the likelihood of the model given the noisy observations.

 The E-step consists as usual of taking the expectation of the full data likelihood with respect to the current model parameters $\theta$.
-Writing out the full data log likelihood from \eqnnumber\ (\ref{eq:incompletefulllike}) we find
+Writing out the full data log likelihood from \eqnnumber\ (\ref{eq:incompletefulllike}), we find

 which shows that in addition to the expectation of the indicator variables $\qij$ for each component we also need the expectation of the $\qij\vvi$ terms and the expectation of the $\qij\vvi\vvi\T$ terms given the data, the current model estimate and the component $j$.
-The expectation of the $\qij$ is again equal to the posterior probability that a data point $\wwi$ was drawn from the component $j$ (see \eqnnumber\ \ref{eq:posteriorcomplete}).
-The expectation of the $\vvi$ and the $\vvi\vvi\T$ can be found as follows: Consider the probability distribution of the vector $\matrixleft\vvi\T \,\wwi\T\matrixright\T$ given the model estimate and the component $j$.
-From the description of the problem we can see that this vector is distributed normally with mean
+The expectation of the $\qij$ is equal to the posterior probability that a data point $\wwi$ was drawn from the component $j$.
+The expectation of the $\vvi$ and the $\vvi\vvi\T$ can be found as follows: Consider the joint distribution for the true and observed velocities, denoted by the expanded vector $[\vvi\T\wwi\T]\T$, given the model estimate and the component $j$.
+From the description of the problem, we can see that this vector is distributed normally with mean

 and covariance matrix